golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/accessing-internet.md

 npm install -g @golem-sdk/cli
 ```

-Unless detailed instructions would not advise otherwise, to run the examples provided below, copy the code supplied there into the `index.mjs` file in the project folder and run:
+To run the examples provided below, copy the code into the `index.mjs` file in the project folder and run:

 ```bash
 node index.mjs